rohan-v8rma/CPP-Craftsmanship/README.md

   During the time of call each **argument** is always assigned to the parameter in the function definition.

   In the above code snippet, `5` and `6` are the **arguments**.

+## Lvalues & Rvalues

+Lvalue and Rvalue used to refer to values on the left and right side of the assignment operator, respectively, but it is not descriptive enough for each case.

+- An **lvalue** (locator value) represents an object that occupies some identifiable location in memory (i.e. has an address).
+- **rvalues** are defined by exclusion.

+Every expression is either an **lvalue** or an **rvalue**, so, an **rvalue** is an expression that does not represent an object occupying some identifiable location in memory.

+In general, **rvalues** are temporary and short lived, while **lvalues** live a longer life since they exist as variables.

+It's also fun to think of **lvalues** as containers and **rvalues** as things contained in the containers.

 # Common Errors in C/C++ Code